04/12/2019 Amendment approved by Chancellor

 - Term: Members will serve two-year terms on the council, beginning on July 1 of the year of selection, except for the chair-elect (see below).
 The terms of college representatives will be staggered such that one person will be selected each year (two in one year and one the next year from the College of Arts and Sciences).
 Members are eligible for reappointment.
 If a member is unable to complete a term, the appropriate college dean or, for university research institutes, the vice president for research will arrange for a replacement to fill the position.
 Selection procedures for faculty representatives will be determined by the individual colleges.

-- Membership: The executive committee shall consist of the chair, chair-elect (who also serves as vice chair), immediate past chair, and faculty senate representative.
+- Membership: The executive committee will consist of the chair, chair-elect (who also serves as vice chair), immediate past chair, and faculty senate representative.

 - Nominating Committee: Early in the spring semester, the Executive Committee will appoint a nominating subcommittee charged with the task of selecting nominee(s) for chair-elect and filling other office vacancies for the coming year.